FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ### Camera

 Every vehicle can have a maximum of 2 camera sensors.
-These camera camera(s) can be placed anywhere on the vehicle that would be allowed by FSG 2020 rules.
+These camera(s) can be placed anywhere on the vehicle that would be allowed by FSG 2020 rules.
-The camera body dimensions are a 4x4x4 cm cube with mounting points at any side except the front facing side.
+The camera body dimensions are a 4x4x4 cm cube with mounting points at any side except the front-facing side.

-All camera sensors output uncompressed rgba8 images at 30 fps.
+All camera sensors output uncompressed RGBA8 images at 30 FPS.
 You can choose the resolution of the camera(s).
-In total the camera’s can have 1232450 pixels.
+In total, the camera’s can have 1232450 pixels.
 Every dimension (width or height) must be at least 240px and no greater than 1600px.
 The horizontal field of view (FoV) is configurable for each camera and must be at least 30 degrees and not be greater than 90 degrees.
 The vertical FoV will be automatically calculated using the following formula: `vertical FoV = image height / image width * horizontal FoV`.